subelsky/html5tutorial/README.markdown

 **Note**: WebSockets are disabled in Firefox.
 You may be able to get something working by using [socket.io](http://socket.io/).

 1. Let's connect to a websocket server in order to exchange information with other players.
-Add this code to your `tutorial.js` file:
+Add the following code to your `tutorial.js` file.
+I noticed that I would sometimes get errors if this code fired before the `characters.gif` image file loaded, so you may want to stick this in the onload handler for that object.
+See the exercise 8 solution if this is confusing.

     <pre>var ws = new WebSocket("ws://########:80");
     ws.onmessage = handleMessage;